BryanCloudDev/recipeBlogAPI/README.md

 # Recipe Blog API

-I improved this project using Express, it was previously made using PHP while I was studying programming, I applied clean code and SOLID principles to this project.
+I improved this project using Express.
+It was previously made using PHP while I was studying programming.
+I applied clean code and SOLID principles to this project.

 ## Table of contents